sayalidp/ToDo-List/README.md

 A simple and intuitive To-Do List application built using React.js, allowing users to add, edit, delete, and mark tasks as complete.
-Tech Stack: React.js, JavaScript, CSS
+Tech Stack: HTML, CSS, React.js, JavaScript
 Features:

 -Add, edit, and delete tasks